tobyatgithub/tobyatgithub.github.io/_posts/2015-02-28-test-markdown.md

 {: .box-error}
 **Error:** This is an error box.

+Sophie
-Sophie said,
+1.Sophie said,
  >"Fun, right?"
  >
  >"Unbelievable!"

-Sophie said many things.
+2.Sophie said many things.
+ * when she's councious
+  * she might be councious when she's asleep!
+ * when she's under influence

+3. Each time Sophie gives me a shopping list before I come to NYC:
+ 1. Paper
+ 2. Paper
+ 3. Paper
+ As you may have noticed, she's not a common girl.